-A seniority claim allows the owner of a European Trademark (EUTM) to claim prior rights based on existing national trademark registrations within member states of the European Union.
-A successful claim extends EUTM rights in the country claimed back to the date of the earlier national registration.
-However, this doesn’t necessarily mean that you should allow the earlier national rights to lapse, explains Novagraaf’s Vanessa Harrow.
+A seniority claim allows the owner of a European trademark to claim prior rights based on existing EU national registrations.
+While a successful claim extends EUTMs back to the date of the earlier national registration, this doesn’t necessarily mean you should allow those rights to lapse, says Vanessa Harrow.

-An EUTM will provide its owner with protection in all member states from the date of filing; e.g. 1 January 2010.
-The owner may, however, have a national registration, e.g. a UK right, with an earlier filing date; for instance, 1 January 2000.
-This is the date from which the UK right would run.
+- An EUTM will provide its owner with protection in all member states from the date of filing; e.g. 1 January 2010.
+The owner may, however, have a national registration, e.g. a German right, with an earlier filing date; for instance, 1 January 2000.
+This is the date from which the German right would run.

-If a claim to seniority has been made and accepted, the EUTM registration would be treated as having afforded the owner protection in the UK from the earlier UK filing date of 1 January 2000.
+- If a claim to seniority has been made and accepted, the EUTM registration would be treated as having afforded the owner protection in Germany from the earlier German filing date of 1 January 2000.

-The UK national registration could then be allowed to lapse without the owner losing the 10 years of earlier rights in the UK.
+- The German national registration could then be allowed to lapse without the owner losing the 10 years of earlier rights in Germany.